michaelchimento/PopulationTurnoverEfficiency/README.md

 Directory  | Description
 ------------- | -------------
 ABM  | Python code needed to run the agent based model.
-This model was not included in the final manuscript for concision, but supports the results. analysis | R code used to run the statistical analyses and create figures data | Dataframes used to run the statistical analyses and create figures images | output of figure code is exported here
+This model was a verification of our verbal hypothesis.
+It not included in the final manuscript for space constraints, but supports the results. analysis | R code used to run the statistical analyses and create figures data | Dataframes used to run the statistical analyses and create figures images | output of figure code is exported here